 Peasant tops are usually loose and flowy.
 Therefore, the guiding principle is that the sleeves should have a deeper armhole to improve comfort and movement.

-(*) You can add more ease depending on how many gathers, or volume, you want for your peasant top, and the fabric you use.
+I added 3” for the bodice and 2” for the sleeve BUT you can add more or less ease depending on how many gathers, or volume, you want for your peasant top, and the fabric you use.

-If you use a lightweight fabric, like viscose, chiffon, or silk, let’s say, you can add anywhere from 5” to 10″ of ease.
+If you use a super lightweight fabric, like viscose, chiffon, or silk, let’s say, you can add more ease – up to 5″ for each pattern piece.

 The length of your peasant top is up to you.
-You make a dress out of this pattern, or a crop top.
+You make a dress out of this pattern, a blouse, or a crop top.

 Also, you drafted the bodice on the fold – don’t forget to mark this info on your pattern piece.

-If you have questions or observations regarding this peasant top pattern drafting shortcut, please share them in the comment section below so others can see and benefit from this exchange of ideas.
-Thank you!
+If you have any questions or observations about this peasant top pattern drafting method, please share them in the comments section below so that others can learn from your ideas too.